sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

 text for the replace.
 Additionally, it also can preserve case while replacing.
 Finally, the find and replace features works not only on the current file, but, it can work on all files in a folder or all open files in OpenMV IDE.

+In addition to the nice text editing enviornment OpenMV IDE also provides auto-completion support hover tool-tips on keywords.
+So, after typing ``.`` for example in Python OpenMV IDE will detect that you're about to write a function or method name and it will show you an auto-completion text box.
+Once you've written the function/method name it will also walk you through the arguments.
+Finally, if you hover your mouse cursor over any keyword OpenMV IDE will display the documentation for that keyword in a tooltip.
+These two features make editing scripts a joy!

 Connecting to your OpenMV Cam
 -----------------------------